uoft-tapp/tapp/README.md

 docker-compose up --build
 ```

+To view the STDOUT from a docker container of a running server, you can do
+`docker-compose logs -tf <image>`, like: `docker-compose logs -tf tapp`.

 ### Initializing DB
 To create and setup your local development database, simply navigate into the rails container and run the rake task:
 ```